elipousson/old_website/_posts/2015-11-02-teaching-baltimore-civil-rights-heritage.md

 7. Connections: Students should be able to make connections between the civil rights movement and other social movements in history, as well as to current events and social concerns.
 Students should be encouraged to apply the lessons of the civil rights movement when forming their own ideas about effective citizenship.

 ## Baltimore & Maryland Content Suggestions

+Come up with a list of "content suggestions" in each of these categories:

 - Leaders
 - Groups